HyperDunk/tika-bot/README.md

 tika-bot
 ========

-arguments to execute (all are must, no optional):
+Arguments to execute (all are must, no optional):

-Path to folder containing input TSV files: -i "path" Path to output folder where xhtml files should be written: -xo "path" Path to output folder where json files should be written: -jo "path"
+Path to folder containing input TSV files: -i "path".

+Path to output folder where xhtml files should be written: -xo "path".

+Path to output folder where json files should be written: -jo "path".

-Note: Make sure you have linked tika-app-1.6.jar library to your project / is part of the library.
+Note: Make sure you have linked tika-app-1.6.jar library to your project / is part of the classpath.